hortonworks-gallery/ambari-blueprints-view/README.md

 ##### Add your own operations

 - You can add your own operations by modifying [the JSON](https://github.com/abajwa-hw/blueprints-view/blob/master/src/main/resources/index.html#L7) containing the sample operations
+  - Note the single quotes in the JSON body will be replaced by double quotes in the view